b3sser/Pathfinder-latex/README.md

 ## Features
 - 4-page Character Sheet
-- Automatic calculation of Modifiers, Proficience and other Derived Stats
+- Automatic calculation of Modifiers, Proficiency and other Derived Stats
 - Player input via custom commands for a clean and compact tex file
 - Example character to illustrate usage